-Smith, who described Schofield as “mixed up at times” and “seemed to have a lot of pressure on her,” said he was acquainted with Mrs. Schofield because he’d done time with her husband (Kenneth) at Anamosa.
-Smith said he “got out a year ago Monday.”
-(Des Moines Register, July 12, 1975)
+In the Register’s July 12 story, Smith described Schofield as “mixed up at times” and said she “seemed to have a lot of pressure on her.”
+Smith said he was acquainted with Mrs. Schofield “because I had done time with her husband (Kenneth) at Anamosa.
+I got out a year ago Monday.”

-Smith also referenced Schofield’s “gun charge was kind of bad,” stating that someone else had slipped a gun to her to avoid getting caught.
-Police records showed Mrs. Schofield was sentenced in January to five years in the Women’s Reformatory for carrying a concealed .22-caliber pistol, but was placed on probation.
-The charge stemmed from an April 23, 1974, incident when she was arrested on traffic charges following a chase by police.
+Smith also referenced Mrs. Schofield’s “gun charge was kind of bad,” stating that someone else had slipped a gun to her to avoid getting caught.
+According to the Register, police records showed Diane Schofield was sentenced in January 1975 to five years in the Women’s Reformatory for carrying a concealed .22-caliber pistol but was placed on probation.
+She’d been arrested on the charge April 23, 1974.

 Attorney William Kutmus, who represented Schofield in her concealed weapon charge, said she told him several months earlier that she’d been asked to be some type of informant relating to drugs.
 Officers connected with Schofield’s investigation said they’d had no knowledge of her being an informant.